 Bookmobile volunteers help students in need select a "just right" book they can keep and add to their home libraries.
 Contact Ann Carter to learn how you can serve with the Resurrection Bookmobile.

-To get involved, please plan to attend an upcoming Urban Volunteer Training and complete the Safe Gatherings application process.
+To get involved, please plan to attend an upcoming Cultural Competency Training and complete the Safe Gatherings application process.
+Both trainings are available online.
 Bookmobile volunteers must be 16 or older.
-More information & upcoming dates are available on our Urban Volunteer Training page.
+More information & upcoming dates are available on our Partner Schools Cultural Competency Training page.

-For questions about Bookmobile contact Roberta Lyle at (913) 544-0254, or email using the form below.
+For questions about Volunteer with the Bookmobile contact Roberta Lyle at (913) 544-0254, or email using the form below.

 Using Psalm 4:8 as the guiding mission, the Beds Program provides new beds to children who don’t have beds of their own in Kansas City urban and suburban communities.
 Our purpose is to recognize and address the physical need for sleep, thus providing a sense of comfort, rest and peace.
 Through this coordinated demonstration of God’s love and provision, we will bring smiles and comfort to children and families.
 Our focus is to serve the children referred by Resurrection's partner school districts and specific mission partners.